Nowadays, CBD oil is literally everywhere. And it’s kind of overwhelming – especially for folks who are looking to try it for their health.

 We would never endanger your health with fake CBD oil.

-4. Be Mindful of Manufacturing
+4. Be mindful of CBD manufacturing

 As our co-founder Annie Rouse reminds us, not all CBD is created equal.
 That’s right – even if it comes from the same hemp plant, that doesn’t mean it goes through the same manufacturing methods.